 Through thematic analysis, we categorized the articles based on the topics they addressed.
-These encompassed various aspects of customer engagement, including its approaches precursors, results, and for gauging it.
+These encompassed various aspects customer engagement, including results, and approaches precursors, gauging it.
 We extracted relevant details from each article, including the research objectives, methodologies, sample sizes, and notable discoveries.
-Our examination emphasized that customer engagement comprises three interlinked facets: emotional, cognitive, and behavioral dimensions (Kaurav & Gupta, 2022).
-In our quest for impartiality, the complete research team participated in cooperative dialogues during both the literature the assessment stage and documentation of our discoveries, following the guidance proposed by Law et al. (2013).
+Our examination emphasized that customer engagement comprises interlinked facets: emotional, cognitive, and behavioral dimensions (Kaurav & Gupta, 2022).
+In our quest for impartiality, the research team participated in complete cooperative dialogues during both the literature the assessment stage and documentation of our discoveries, following the guidance proposed by Law et al. (2013).
 The chosen customer engagement (CE) articles have been methodically organized and listed in Table 1.
 An examination of recurring terms unveiled a consistent reference to ideas such as social media (including platforms such as WeChat, Facebook and Twitter), websites, marketing, and online social networks.
 This highlights the significance of online settings in a substantial portion of the scrutinized CE literature.